CauseF manual (v. 5.0)

 See The mechanics of chaos: a primer for the human mind for the underlying reasons in terms of chaos and its ramifications; and how this relates to human activity systems, The 10 axioms of Society.

 Complex dynamic systems are nonlinear.
-CauseF provides three modules.
-A Grid where its squares are subject to mutual influences depending on the probabilities inherent in each square; Spheres, where balls are bouncing off each other and the walls with their velocities derived from the collisions defining their subsequent behaviour; and Planets, where spheres (the 'planets') orbit around a centre (the 'sun') under the influence of their respective force fields, with the force fields defined by mass and distance.
+CauseF provides four modules.
+A Grid where its squares are subject to mutual influences depending on the probabilities inherent in each square; Spheres, where balls are bouncing off each other and off the walls with their velocities derived from the collisions defining their subsequent behaviour; Planets, where spheres (the 'planets') orbit around a centre (the 'sun') under the influence of their respective force fields, with the force fields defined by mass and distance; and Bones, featuring a simulated shape in the form of a cylinder that is subject to force vectors, where those vectors affect the shape in terms of various material properties so that the cylinder starts to resemble a bone.

-In all the modules the elements (squares, balls, planets) are initially defined from the outside by the user, but once the system gets under way what each element will be doing at any given moment is subject to the mutual influences generated by the entire system - the aggregate dynamics of all its elements.
+In all the modules the elements (squares, balls, planets, the initial cylinder) are initially defined from the outside by the user, but once the system gets under way what each element will be doing at any given moment is subject to the mutual influences generated by the entire system - the aggregate dynamics of all its elements.

 © Martin Wurzinger - see Terms of Use